DevLakshan/COE3200/README.md

-COE3200 Assignment
+#COE3200 Assignment

-My Name: Tharindu Lakshan

-Purpose:
-This repository is for my university assignment about GitHub.

-Python Code:
+##Purpose:
+This repository is created to illustrate how GitHub can be used as a professional communication tool in which code is shared and managed.

+##Python Script:
-The hello.py file prints a welcome message.
+hello.py prints a simplistic greeting message to identify the author and welcome users to the project.